cartoway/planner-web/README.md

 ### Install project

-For the following installation, your current working directory needs to be the mapotempo-web root directory.
+For the following installation, your current working directory needs to be the Web Planner root directory.

 Clone the project: